The latest developments to make scoring tender responses faster, more accurate and defensible

 Step 8 – Finally, review the scale you have developed and get all the TET team to amend, contribute and thereby buy in to it, before they go away to score the responses individually.
 You’ll be astonished at the speed and the consistency of the scores they come back with.
 What’s more, with the scale inserted into your Tender Evaluation Report and shown when you de-brief with tenderers, it’s very unlikely that you’ll receive any complaints or challenges about the fairness and transparency of the process.

-The anchored scale technique has now been trialled on scores of tender evaluations in many different sectors.
+The anchored scale technique has now been trialled on hundreds of tender evaluations in many different sectors.
 Although there is more effort needed to develop this tool than using the traditional hit-and-miss scales that were based on personal opinion and subjective judgment, procurement professionals who have used this method a few times are unanimous in their endorsement.

 “This has completely revolutionised our procurement process”, reported one Council Tender Evaluator.
 “We’re now able to complete our tender evaluations in a few days rather than several weeks.
 Our justification of the decisions made is utterly clear, meaning that conflicts of interest and potential bias are all but eliminated.”